Nepal's proposed changes to climbing permits for Mount Everest

 - Climbers must produce a certificate of good health.
 Critics say it is easy to forge such certificates or find a compliant doctor.

-- Guides must have three years of experience organizing high-altitude climbs.
+- Guides must have three years of experience organising high-altitude climbs.
 Critics say so many Sherpas can claim such experience that virtually all outfitters will qualify.

 Reporting by Andrew Both; Editing by Jane Wardell